 The New Light Fixture dialog box will open.

-Adding Generic Equipment
+Adding Generic Fixtures

 The Lighting dialog box will open.